-The Note 5 isn't for everyone simply because it's currently only available in the US and Canada in the Western world.
+The Note 5 isn't for everyone simply because it was only readily available in the US and Canada in the Western world.
 It launched in the US on AT&T, Verizon, T-Mobile, Sprint and US Cellular on August 21, 2015, but is now only available through Verizon and Samsung.

-It never came to the UK nor the rest of Europe.
+It never officially came to the UK nor the rest of Europe.
 Samsung instead focused on the Galaxy S6 Edge+ in the UK.
 Anyone outside of North America who wanted a new phone with a stylus had to wait 24 months for the Note 7 launch, and that phone didn't exactly pan out either.

 The Samsung Galaxy Note 5 has the same basic shape as the Note 4, but the construction of the two phones couldn't be any more different.